What is…

 Hebrew: אנטיפטריס

-This city was built by Herod the Great, and named in honor of his father who paved the way for Herod’s rise.
+This city was built by Herod the Great, and named in honor of his father Antipater who paved the way for Herod’s rise.

 …the soldiers, in accordance with their orders, took Paul and brought him by night to Antipatris.
 But the next day, leaving the horsemen to go on with him, they returned to the barracks. —Acts 23:31-32 NASB

 It is identified with the modern, Ras al-Ayn (Ras-el-Ain) which has the largest springs in Israel.
 It is the source of the Yarkon River (aka Nahal HaYarkon, נחל הירקון, Yarqon River, Jarkon River, Nahr al-Auja, al-Auj, Aujeh, Auja River. نهر العوجا), the largest coastal river in Israel.
-After 17 miles (27.5km) it flows into the Mediterranean Sea.
+After 17 miles (27.5 km) it flows into the Mediterranean Sea.

 - Who are the men called Herod in the Bible, the Herodian Dynasty?

-- What is Caesarea?
+- What is Aphek?

-- About ancient Rome in the Bible
+- About Ancient Rome in the Bible

-- Rivers of the Bible
+- What are the rivers of the Bible

-- About the kings in the Bible
+- Who are the kings of the Bible?